-Making popcorn on the stove is super easy, and it's the best way to enjoy this low calorie snack.
+Making popcorn on the stove is super easy, and it's a special way to enjoy this healthy snack.
 Follow this method for perfect popcorn that won't ever fail you!
 This is a great way to make movie night fun by letting the kids create their toppings with a popcorn bar.

 You should use an oil that tastes good and offers the nutritional value you are looking for.
 You also want to make sure that the smoke point is at least 350-degrees.
 I like to use coconut oil, but you can also use olive or grapeseed oil.

-You will need a heavy bottomed pot or large pan with a lid that will fit securely on top.
+You will need a heavy bottomed pot or large pan.
+Also, you will need a lid that will fit securely on top.
 I used an extra large cast iron pan.

 - Put your pot or pan on the stove over medium heat.